leonawicz/trekfont/cran-comments.md

 0 errors | 0 warnings | 1 notes

 * This is an update for a new release.
+All previously requested changes for this new release and package context are listed here:

+This is a data package containing font files (.ttf and .otf) in the `inst` directory, and one dataset `trekfonts` that is simply a character vector of these font file names.

+Per CRAN request, I have added an arbitrary R function, `show_trekfonts`, that simply prints the `trekfonts` dataset.
+This is so that CRAN machines do not flag the package as having no executable examples.
+I had nowhere to attach an example until I created some function.
+I first tried attaching an example call to the `trekfonts` dataset, but that did not remove the `checking examples...
+NONE` flag.

-LICENSE file not needed in combination with GPL-3.
-I have removed this file per CRAN request.
+Per CRAN request, LICENSE file not needed in combination with GPL-3.
+I have removed this file and its reference in DESCRIPTION.

 ## Downstream dependencies